Scaleamer/learngit/readme.txt

-This file is in the dev
+This file is in the dev in the F